Dieg0Lir4/Implementation-of-Computational-Methods/README.md

 # Implementation-of-Computational-Methods

 ## Description:
-The language I chose was the set of words: chaumas, chaumurky, cherem, chouhada, cielago from the Chalkobsa language
+The language I chose was the set of words from the Chalkobsa language:
+* chaumas
+* chaumurky
+* cherem
+* chouhada
+* cielago

 "Chalkobsa" is a fictional language created by Frank Herbert, with a focus on emotional expression over the transmission of specific meanings.
 In the context of the Dune universe, "Chakobsa" is a secret language used by the Fremen, the inhabitants of the planet Arrakis.
 This language allows them to covertly communicate and coordinate during battles and other dangerous situations.